edinburgh-rbm/mois-examples/pendulum/index.md

 object PendulumModel extends MoisMain("Pendulum Model") {
   // create a pendulum model with unit mass and unit length
   val model = new Pendulum(1, 1)
-  import model._
+  // bring θ and p into scope so we can change their values import model._

   // The run method of MoisMain will normally only run